TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 ## Instruction
-(1) Create a copy of repository on your local machine.
+(1) Create a copy of the repository on your local machine.
 Replace `/NameOfYourTheme/` with your theme name.

  ```